 "We made the decision to change," said Peter Keane, a professor of law at Golden Gate University and longtime gun-control advocate.
 "Now, if there's ever going to be a moment to change the insanity surrounding gun laws in this country, then it just arrived.
 If this is not done now, it will never be done."

-The debate over how to respond is a complex one: Amid a renewed push for limits on
+The debate over how to respond is a complex one: Amid a renewed push for limits on guns, other parents and advocates are urging more armed security in schools.

 At the Canoga Park forum, held at the Los Angeles Police Department's Topanga station, private school administrators said parents are pressing them to arm security guards.